 With the opening of Horan Hall (1990) and its twin, East Hill (renamed Lee Hall) (2008), the College completed a major transformation from a majority-commuter to a majority-residential college.
-Manhattan College now offers a four-year guarantee of resident housing (http://www.manhattan.edu/student\life/residence-halls/) and 80 percent of the student body chooses to live on or near campus.
-Currently, the College has a student body of approximately 3,500 - 2,900 undergraduates and 600 graduate and continuing education students.
-The student-faculty ratio is 12:1.
+Manhattan College now offers a four-year guarantee of resident housing and 80 percent of the student body chooses to live on or near campus.
+Currently, the College has a student body of approximately 3,500 - 2,900 undergraduates and 500 graduate and continuing education students.
+The student-faculty ratio is 11:1.

 The College continues to follow the founding spirit of John Baptist de La Salle by being responsive to the needs of its place and time.
-Innovation grounded in tradition has always been a hallmark of Lasallian education, and Manhattan College's new strategic plan (http://www.manhattan.edu/about/strategic-plan/), "Renewing the Promise," commits the College to a course of continuous improvement of its programs and facilities in response to emerging needs.
+Innovation grounded in tradition has always been a hallmark of Lasallian education, and Manhattan College's new strategic plan, (https://manhattan.edu/about/mission-strategicplan.php) "Renewing the Promise," commits the College to a course of continuous improvement of its programs and facilities in response to emerging needs.